 Clovis Unified Headlines

 2014-15 online student information forms are now available to be completed by parents/guardians

-CUSD is continuing to make completing annual back-to-school forms simpler.
-Online back-to-school registration is currently being offered for the 2014-15 school year.
+Parents!
+Make sure you complete your child's annual re-enrollment forms online.
 This year, the process is even easier, with the online back-to-school forms available in Parent Connect, the district’s existing parent/student information system that allows parents to check grades, absences or tardies, cafeteria balances and much more 24 hours a day, seven days a week.
-As of July 28, parents are now able to use their existing Personal Identification Number (PIN) and Password for Parent Connect to access the required 2014-15 registration forms.
-Current student information is pre-populated for 2014-15 allowing parents to easily confirm or update their students’ information before the start of the new school year.
+To log in, just use your existing Parent Connect log in and user name.